linokon4120/KeyFrenzyTypingGame/README.md

 *Write a few sentences about your project.
 This can be done later, as you may not quite know all the details yet.*

+* ● A couple of paragraphs summarizing what this project is.

+* ● Explanation of your package structure
+* ● List all third-party libraries you used that are not part of the standard Java API (yes, you should include JavaFX here).
+Include version numbers of all libraries and URLs to the library's main page. ● Please provide a URL to your video presentation (your URL should point to a video placed on Google Drive or Bucknell's media space.
+See details on presentation).

 ## How to run it
 Simply run the GameMain file in the GameView package and enjoy the game!